 Although protracted for three nights, and indeed for a fourth, since the motion for papers on Mr. HENRY BAILLIE's part introduced a separate debate upon the question of Oude, the debate, we have said, was not animated nor interesting; nor can it be said that the cause of the Company was sustained with equal power by those who represented it.
-Mr. THOMAS BARING took the lead with a motion, "That it is not at present expedient to legislate for the government of India," and he supported this proposition with very great power; but in the subsequent debate the consistency of the argument fell off.
-If Mr. WHITESIDE galvanized it in a speech of large calibre, it had too much an appearance of procuration about it; and subsequent speakers, even down to Mr. DISRAELI, diverted the pleading from the points at issue.
-Mr. DISRAELI, for instance, indulged himself by a separate essay on the subject of Indian finance, and the necessity for an entire reconstruction of administration in India, arguments which so seriously weakened the position, that the subject ought, for the present, to be postponed entirely.
-On a wind-up, however, it was found that the interests of the Government transcended those which would have whipped the Opposition; Lord PALMERSTON leading into the lobby 318 members, Mr. BARING only 173.
-Neither in the House nor out of it is there a growing feeling favourable to the Conspiracy Bill; on the contrary, the Opposition is becoming more determined.
-Some of the signs may be noted in the number of questions, directly or indirectly, bearing on the subject which have been asked during the week; more notable still, as showing which way the Premier thinks the tide is setting, is the tone in which he has answered-or rather attempted to silence-them.
-If the House wished to break off the French alliance, let it do so, and take the consequences; these attacks upon the French Government were short cuts to that end.
-When Mr. GRIFFITH, on Tuesday, asked if anything had been done to induce the French Government to give publicity in the Moniteur to Count WALEWSKI'S apoand did not intend to do-'anything so excessively absurd.'
-But his Lordship became positively 'indignant' with Mr. STIRLING for asking whether it was a fact that the legacy left by the first NAPO-LEON to CANTILLON for attempting the life of the Duke of WELLINGTON had been paid by or ler of the present Emperor?
-The rules of the House forbade Mr. STIRLING from pressing his question any further: but out of the House he has taken a course which has exposed the futility of the indignation.
-Mr. STIRLING's pamphlet proves beyond doubt from the pages of the Moniteur that not only was CANTILLON one of those who claimed under the will of the Emperor NAPOLEON I., but that his was the only legacy on which interest as well as principal was paid.
+Mr. Thomas Baring took the lead with a motion, "That it is not at present expedient to legislate for the government of India," and he supported this proposition with very great power; but in the subsequent debate the consistency of the argument fell off.
+If Mr. WHITESIDE galvanized it in a speech of large calibre, it had too much an appearance of procuration about it; and subsequent speakers, even down to Mr. DISBAELI, of the British public; it is simple in its appearance, Disraeli, for instance, indulged himself by a separate essay on the subject of Indian finance, and the necessity for an entire reconstruction of administration in India, arguments which so seriously weakened the position, that the subject ought, for the present, to be postponed entirely.
+On a wind-up, however, it was found that the interests of the Government transcended those which would have whipped the Opposition; Lord Palmerston leading into the lobby 318 members, Mr. BARING only 173.

+growing feeling favourable to the Conspiracy Bill: India, we are still to have a President, only he is to the number of questions, directly or indirectly, bearing on the subject which have been asked during the week; more notable still, as showing which way in which he has answered-or rather attempted to quences; these attacks upon the French Governdone to induce the French Government to give puband did not intend to do-'anything so excessively absurd.'
+But his Lordship became positively 'indignant' with Mr. Stirling for asking whether it was a fact that the legacy left by the first NAPO-LEON to CANTILLON for attempting the life of the Duke of Wellington had been paid by or ler of the present Emperor?
+The rules of the House forbade Mr. Stilling from pressing his question any further: but out of the House he has taken a course which has exposed the futility of the indignation.
+Mr. Stirling's pamphlet proves beyond doubt from the pages of the Moniteur that not only was Cantillon one of those who claimed, under the will of the Emperor Napoleon I., but that his was the only legacy on which interest as well as principal was paid.
 It is now explained that the payment was made before the time of the present Emperor; but he long had the credit of obeying his uncle's last wishes, and the Moniteur appeared to corroborate that impression in the most formal way.